AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `--enable-modules`

 List of comma-separated module names.
 That must be included during installation.
-Available magic param &quot;all&quot;.
+Available magic param "all".

 -  Accepts a value

 ### `--disable-modules`

 List of comma-separated module names.
 That must be avoided during installation.
-Available magic param &quot;all&quot;.
+Available magic param "all".

 -  Accepts a value